 γs= bulk density of seed, g cm-3

-The hopper capacity is the number of seeds or quantity of seeds the hopper can bear.
+The hopper capacity is the number or quantity of seeds the hopper can bear.
 Consider freeboard is 10% in action to minimize spillage of seeds during the operation (Soyoye et al 2016).
 The total seed box volume was computed as